jacksund/simmate/docs/parameters.md

 ## write_electride_files

-This parameter is unique to badelf workflows.
+This parameter is unique to BadELF workflows.
 If set to True and ELFCAR and CHGCAR will be written containing only the values where the volume belongs to an electride and zero elsewhere.

 === "yaml"
     ``` yaml